GreedWolf97/Eph-JovianSatallites/README.md

 The ephemeris can be downloaded from here. https://ssd.jpl.nasa.gov/sats/ephem/sep.html

-It includes: regular Jovian satellite jup365.bsp; irregular Jovian satellite jup344.bsp; and the 2023 addition jup346.bsp (Note: When I used the ephemeris around 2023, the “2023 addition” corresponded to the file jup345.bsp, it seems that JPL has updated it since then).
+It includes: regular Jovian satellite (include Galilean Moons) jup365.bsp; irregular Jovian satellite jup344.bsp; and the 2023 addition jup346.bsp (Note: When I used the ephemeris around 2023, the “2023 addition” corresponded to the file jup345.bsp, it seems that JPL has updated it since then).
 The file should be placed in the same directory as the base file.

 ![image](https://github.com/GreedWolf97/Eph-JovianSatallites/assets/58545028/4debb83c-190d-4070-81b4-f1800ccbac13)